Nightrollix/Ultimate-Shortcut-Beta/README.md

 # Ultimate-Shortcut-Beta
 beta and alpha versions of ultimate shorcut which is not yet open source :)

-Ultimate Shortcut is a project created by Nigtrollix/Azeem Ahmed (me).
+Ultimate Shortcut is a solo project created by Nigtrollix/Azeem Ahmed (me).
 This app allows you to create shortcut for apps, websites and command line

 WARNING: THIS PROJECT IS NOT OPEN SOURCE!